felipemaiapolo/detectshift/README.md

-# The package will be available before May 28th of 2022.
+# The package is going to be available before May 28th of 2022.